-TREATMENT OPTIONS: Consider treatment if symptoms are bothersome, disrupt sleep, or adversly affect quality of life.
-Symptoms tend to be reducd by exercise.
+TREATMENT OPTIONS: Consider treatment if symptoms are bothersome, disrupt sleep, or adversely affect quality of life.
+Symptoms tend to be reduced by exercise.
 Avoid foods and drinks that cause flushing such as alcohol, red wine, caffeine and very spicy foods.
 Symptoms are also reduced by clothing choices, dressing in thin cotton layers, and keeping a fan and cold drink handy.
 Social interaction and Mental stimulation may dramatically help manage stress and thereby reduce hot flash intensity.
 Consider staying in air conditioning during hot weather.
 Try to manage severe emotional stress which may precipitate hot flashes.

 Vaginal dryness (occurring alone) is best treated with lubricants (KY, Astroglide Gel, Replens) and/or low dose vaginal estrogen (cream, tablets, or ring) are very effective.
 A new medication called Osphena (taken by mouth) is available to treat vaginal symptoms.